aslab/rmevo/docs/source/packages/factory_ros.rst

 Using the flag ``--modules``, the user can directly provide the path to the directory containing the module library.

-The modules can also be imported using the service :func:`factory_ros/load_modules`
+The modules can also be imported using the service :func:`factory_ros/load_modules`.

-.. todo:: Link the other method

 Services
 --------